 Major disruption at a facility

-Bodycote's business processes are inherently risky and there is a possibility that a major fire such as that suffered in 2016 at the Huntington Park facility (USA) or utility outage could lead to closure of a facility's operation.
-In addition, a number of sites are exposed to natural hazards, such as earthquakes, flooding and storms.
+Bodycote's business processes are inherently risky and there is a possibility that a major fire such as that suffered in 2018 at the Syracuse facility (USA) or utility outage could lead to closure of a facility's operation.
+In addition a number of sites are exposed to natural hazards, such as earthquakes, flooding and storms.

 Any significant incident at a site could result in the service to Bodycote's customers from the affected site being disrupted.

-- As demonstrated with the fire at Huntington Park, disruption was substantially mitigated by Bodycote's global network of 189 facilities.
-These facilities create a framework to provide back-up capability for affected facilities.
+- Bodycote has a global network of more than 180 facilities.
+These facilities create a framework to provide backup capability for affected facilities.

 - Independent insurer inspections to assess hazard and business interruption risks.